-Our product lines cover the design spectrum of residential furniture: traditional, contemporary and transitional.
+Our product lines cover the design spectrum of residential furnishings: traditional, contemporary and transitional.
 Further, our product lines are in the "good", "better" and "best" product categories, which carry medium and upper price points.
 Hooker Furnishings Corporation consists of the following three operating segments and "All Other":

-- The Hooker Branded segment which includes two businesses: - Hooker Casegoods, which covers a wide range of design categories and includes home entertainment, home office, accent, dining and bedroom furniture in the upper-medium price points sold under the Hooker Furniture brand; and - □ Hooker Upholstery, imported upholstered furniture targeted at the upper-medium price-range. - The Home Meridian segment which includes the following brands/marketing units: - Pulaski Furniture, casegoods covering the complete design spectrum in a wide range of bedroom, dining room, accent and display cabinets at medium price points; - □ Samuel Lawrence Furniture, value-conscious offerings in bedroom, dining room, home office and youth furnishings; - D Prime Resources International, value-conscious imported leather motion upholstery; - □ Samuel Lawrence Hospitality, a designer and supplier of hotel furnishings targeted toward four and five-star hotels; and - □ Accentrics Home ("ACH"), home furnishings centered around an eclectic mix of unique pieces and materials that focused on ecommerce customers.
-Due to low profitability, management decided to exit this channel at the end of fiscal 2023. - The Domestic Upholstery segment which includes the following operations: - □ Bradington-Young, a seating specialist in upscale motion and stationary leather furniture; - HF Custom (formerly Sam Moore Furniture), a specialist in fashion forward custom upholstery offering a selection of chairs, sofas, sectionals, recliners and a variety of accent upholstery pieces; - □ Shenandoah Furniture, an upscale upholstered furniture business specializing in private label sectionals, modulars, sofas, chairs, ottomans, benches, beds and dining chairs in the upper-medium price points for lifestyle specialty retailers; and - □ Sunset West, a designer and manufacturer of comfortable, stylish and high-quality outdoor furniture.

-- All Other consisting of: - The H Contract product line which supplies upholstered seating and casegoods to upscale senior living and assisted living facilities through designers, design firms, industry dealers and distributors that service that market; and - □ Lifestyle Brands, a business started in fiscal 2019 targeted at the interior designer channel.
+- The Hooker Branded segment which includes two businesses: - □ Hooker Casegoods, which covers a wide range of design categories and includes home entertainment, home office, accent, dining and bedroom furniture in the upper-medium price points sold under the Hooker Furniture brand; and - □ Hooker Upholstery, imported upholstered furniture targeted at the upper-medium price-range. - The Home Meridian segment which includes the following brands/marketing units: - Pulaski Furniture, casegoods covering the complete design spectrum in a wide range of bedroom, dining room, accent and display cabinets at medium price points; - □ Samuel Lawrence Furniture, value-conscious offerings in bedroom, dining room, home office and youth furnishings; - D Prime Resources International, value-conscious imported leather motion upholstery; and - □ Samuel Lawrence Hospitality, a designer and supplier of hotel furnishings targeted toward four and five-star hotels. - The Domestic Upholstery segment which includes the following operations: - Bradington-Young, a seating specialist in upscale motion and stationary leather furniture; - □ HF Custom (formerly Sam Moore Furniture), a specialist in fashion forward custom upholstery offering a selection of chairs, sofas, sectionals, recliners and a variety of accent upholstery pieces; - □ Shenandoah Furniture, an upscale upholstered furniture business specializing in private label sectionals, modulars, sofas, chairs, ottomans, benches, beds and dining chairs in the upper-medium price points for lifestyle specialty retailers; and - Sunset West, a designer and manufacturer of comfortable, stylish and high-quality outdoor furniture. - All Other consisting of: - The H Contract product line which supplies upholstered seating and casegoods to upscale senior living and assisted living facilities through designers, design firms, industry dealers and distributors that service that market; - BOBO Intriguing Objects, a lighting, accessories and home décor source acquired in fiscal 2024 that offers a variety of one-of-a-kind designs; and - Lifestyle Brands, a business started in fiscal 2019 targeted at the interior designer channel.